-Events-wise we’ve a number of reports this month, ranging from the Leitrim Vintage & Heritage Club autojumble to the NEC Classic Motorshow in Birmingham, England, and all of our usual attractions are in there too, so you won’t want to miss the May 2015 issue of Irish Vintage Scene; get yours today!
+Events-wise we’ve a whole host of reports this month, including the Tipperary Vintage Rally, Junction 14 Classic Show, Letterkenny Vintage Car Show, the Dublin Scooter & Motorcycle Show and many, many more.
+We also carry the final instalment of our 1928 Essex engine rebuild series, so you won’t want to miss the July 2015 issue of Irish Vintage Scene; get yours today!

 The current issue of Irish Vintage Scene (October 2012, Issue 77) contains an advert on page 7 listing the incorrect date for the next Classic Car Sale/Show & Autojumble at the National Show Centre, Swords, Co.
 Dublin.
 The correct date is SUNDAY THE 7th OF OCTOBER, and for the first time this year the event […]